With a ton of ways for people to make money, there’s no wonder why Amazon is at at the center of so many side hustles these days.

 The final two options are my most passive ways of making money on Amazon.
 Basically here are a couple more ways I get free stuff :)

 The first is with the Capital One Venture Card.

 The card earns 2x points on every dollar I spend, which I then turn around and cash in for Amazon gift cards.
 When I do that, I’m earning essentially 1.6% cash back on my spending–vs. 1% if I redeemed the points for statement credit.

-Capital One is currently offering a 50,000 mile sign-up bonus (worth $500) after you spend $3000 in the first 3 months.
-The $95 annual fee is free for the first year.
+Capital One is currently offering a 60,000 mile sign-up bonus (worth $480 when redeemed for Amazon gift cards) after you spend $3000 in the first 3 months.
+There’s a $95 annual fee.

 Pin it for later: